NickStephens/WRATH/README.md

 <code># ./wrath -o tcp -tR "src net 10 and not host *me*"</code>

-This performs a DoS on any packets whose IP source address matches 10.&#42;.&#42;.&#42; and does not match the identifier specified by *me*.
+This performs a DoS on any connections whose IP source address matches 10.&#42;.&#42;.&#42; and does not match the identifier specified by *me*.

 ##### Features to Come:
 * IRC Message Injection
 * Hijack Logging

-###### Perfect For:
-* frightening your roomies
-* getting kicked out of Starbucks
-* Kevin Mitnick roleplay

 _Dependencies_: libnet v1.1.6, libpcap v1.3

 _Disclaimer_:
+* This tool is intended for educational purposes only and is not intended for any illegal activities.
+The author is not responsible for any harm caused by this tool.
-This project was heavily influenced by Jon Erickson's book, _Hacking:
+* This project was heavily influenced by Jon Erickson's book, _Hacking:
 The Art of Exploitation_.
 Many of the practices and techniques used in this codebase I learned from that book.